 Personal injury cases arise anytime someone is harmed or injury by the negligence (carelessness) of an individual or business or in a car crash.
-Personal injury cases usually arise from car/motorcycle accidents, slips/falls in public places or injuries sustained at work.
+Personal injury cases usually arise from car/motorcycle accidents, slips/falls in public places or injuries suffered at work.
 An experienced personal injury lawyer can evaluate your case and determine whether you have a viable claim for compensatory damages.

 An experienced personal injury attorney can fully evaluate your claim.
 Among other things, anyone seeking personal injury damages from another party must prove that actual injuries or economic losses were caused by the carelessness of the other party.
 In addition to proving the elements of negligence, your attorney will also evaluate whether the responsible party has the ability to compensate you for your losses, in other words, whether or not it is worth pursuing.

 You should retain an attorney immediately after suffering an injury due to the negligence of another person or business.
 But we can help anytime before you sign a release and accept a settlement offer.
 The sooner you get advice about your options and the value of your claim, the more likely it is that you will avoid costly mistakes that could harm your case.